 That is where I highly recommend checking the API Aquarium Test Kit (link to Amazon).
 That bundle will accurately measure your pH, nitrates, nitrites, and ammonia.
 Within minutes, you will know if something has gone wrong.

-If your heater is malfunctioning, you should definitely consider the Cobalt Aquatics Flat Neo-Therm Heater (link to Amazon).
+If your heater is malfunctioning, you should definitely consider the Cobalt Aquatics Neo-Therm Pro Aquarium Heater (link to Amazon).
 After testing multiple heaters, I can confidently say that this is the one you should get.
-This device will efficiently prevent temperature fluctuations, as I showed in my review.

 2. Getting a Tank of at Least 50 Gallons